The BioCompute Standard

 This standard was originaly prepared by The BioCompute Object working group during preparation for the 2017 HTS Computational Standards for Regulatory Sciences Workshop.

-To reference the BCO standards, please use the following citation inclusive of the DOI:
+To reference the BCO standards, please use the following citations inclusive of the DOI:

 Support, Community and Contributing